josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🪐_where_the_fuck_am i.md

 yes i will be playing my orienteering game, regularly, until i am a free woman.

 please consider if this is worth burning currency over.

+---

+to the more local nudger-in-chief:

+(why do you think theyre allowing you this much rope?)

+it is not because you hold control.